realakash140/azureproject/README.md

 ## 🥉 Bronze Layer – Incremental Ingestion

-this pipeline loads data incrementally from Azure SQL to ADLS Bronze layer using a CDC watermark mechanism.-
+This pipeline loads data incrementally from Azure SQL to ADLS Bronze layer using a CDC watermark mechanism.-

 ### Flow:
 Lookup (last_cdc)